-Native in Spanish, Dr. Picon speaks English and Italian fluently, with basic skills in French and Portuguese.
+A native Spanish speaker, Dr. Picon also speaks English and Italian fluently and has basic skills in French and Portuguese.

 - Video: Evidence for populations that need it most: impact evaluation in humanitarian crises

 - Video: Labor Market Impact Evaluation Lab, 3ie member webinar